MaximM19/Combat-Robotics/Eviscerator_(PLANT).md

 ![Eviscerator V7](ImagesEviscerator/p6.jpg)

-Note: This was a late/final version of V7
+Note: This was a late/final version of V7 which went on to win in the rematch vs Double Stuff after losing in a prior competition

 Results of my match with Bucktoof (Bucktoof pictured below) which colored the ends of my weapon red:
 ![Eviscerator V7](ImagesEviscerator/p4.jpg)